Updated: 27 Mar 2026

 -

-The Company hereby undertakes that, upon the Customer's request, the Company will cooperate with the Customer to enable the Customer to: (a) Comply with reasonable requests of access, rectification, and/or deletion of Personal Data arising from a Data Subject; (b) Enforce rights of Data Subjects under the Applicable Data Protection Law; (c) And/or comply with all requests from a supervisory authority, including but not limited to in the event of an investigation.
+The Company hereby undertakes that, upon the Customer's request, the Company will cooperate with the Customer to enable the Customer to: (a) comply with reasonable requests of access, rectification, and/or deletion of Personal Data arising from a Data Subject; (b) enforce rights of Data Subjects under the Applicable Data Protection Law; (c) and/or comply with all requests from a supervisory authority, including but not limited to in the event of an investigation.

 -

-Additional Company measures on handling of Customer Personal Data are outlined in an updated version of the Company Data Policy Guidelines. www.radiantscience.io/privacy-policy
+Additional Company measures on handling of Customer Personal Data are outlined in an updated version of the Company Data Policy Guidelines. https://www.radiantscience.io/privacy

 CUSTOMER RESTRICTIONS AND RESPONSIBILITIES